 It’s not his most memorable, but you’ll find fans who can (and will) quote the movie by scene.
 Real fans have taken it a step further, creating pop-up shops based on the film’s fictional burger joint, McDowell’s.

 Which makes the 1988 movie perfect fodder for a Fresno Grizzlies promo night.
-The team celebrates the film’s 30th anniversary, June 21, with special uniforms – complete with a lion sash and flag for the fictional nation of Zamunda and official “Coming to Fresno” caps (pre-orders now at the team shop).
+The team celebrates the film’s 30th anniversary on Thursday, with special uniforms – complete with a lion sash and flag for the fictional nation of Zamunda and official “Coming to Fresno” caps (pre-orders now at the team shop).

 The team will also change its name for the night and play as the Zamunda Lions.